Texelse Schapenkaas

 The Origin of Texelse Schapenkaas

-Texelse Schapenkaas dates back to the 16th and 17th centuries when ships from all over the world docking at Texel’s ports.
+Texelse Schapenkaas dates back to the 16th and 17th centuries when ships from all over the world docked at Texel’s ports.
 Locals made cheese from the high quality milk from Texel’s lush pastures, prized both for its taste and for its ability to be stored for long periods.

 What set Texelse Schapenkaas apart from other cheeses was the peculiar practice of adding an ingredient that would shock modern consumers: sheep’s poo.
 This wasn’t just any sheep’s poo, though.
 It was boiled to extract a juice that would then be added to the cheese.
 This juice played a key role in giving the cheese its signature characteristics: a sharp flavor, a greenish hue, and extended shelf life.